awsdocs/amazon-s3-developer-guide/doc_source/replication.md

   To enable replication on a bucket that has Object Lock enabled, contact [AWS Support](https://console.aws.amazon.com/support/home)\.

-For more information, see [Overview of Setting Up Replication](replication-how-setup.md)\.
+For more information, see [Overview of setting up replication](replication-how-setup.md)\.

 If you are setting the replication configuration in a *cross\-account scenario*, where source and destination buckets are owned by different AWS accounts, the following additional requirement applies:
 + The owner of the destination bucket must grant the owner of the source bucket permissions to replicate objects with a bucket policy\.
-For more information, see [Granting Permissions When Source and Destination Buckets Are Owned by Different AWS Accounts](setting-repl-config-perm-overview.md#setting-repl-config-crossacct)\.
+For more information, see [Granting permissions when source and destination buckets are owned by different AWS accounts](setting-repl-config-perm-overview.md#setting-repl-config-crossacct)\.